Featured in...

 Reviews shown are for JustAnswer.

-What happens after I send a speeding fine appeal letter?
+What happens after I send the letter?

 You’ll receive a court summons after sending your speeding fine appeal letter.
 You’ll have to attend a magistrates court hearing which allows you to present your argument.